Atlanta Student Movement: Sit-ins, protests, and boycotts

 On March 6, 1961, Jesse Hill requested Lonnie King and Sullivan, to attend an urgent meeting at the Chamber of Commerce.
-Power members of the white and black community were in attendance to call off the boycott on a gentleman’s agreement to desegregate after the school system peacefully desegregates in the fall of 1961.
+Power members of the white and black community were in attendance to call off the boycott on a gentleman's agreement to desegregate after the school system peacefully desegregates in the fall of 1961.
 The student leaders refused this agreement, as they wanted to keep fighting for equality.
 However, black leaders, including Martin Luther King Sr. and major NAACP leader, John Calhoun, insisted on the agreement because they have lived every day of their lives segregated and the white leaders are willing to sign an agreement to desegregate.
 The back leaders have waited their whole lives for this moment and would be willing to wait three to four months for desegregation.
 King and Sullivan felt betrayed by their elders in the black community but ultimately consented to the settlement.

-In the wake of the settlement, students and members of the Negro community expressed their dissatisfaction with the community’s elder black leadership decision to postpone desegregation.
+In the wake of the settlement, students and members of the Negro community expressed their dissatisfaction with the community's elder black leadership decision to postpone desegregation.
 On March 10, 1961, a mass meeting was held at Warren Memorial with over 2000 people in attendance.
 Elder black leaders, including A.T.
 Walden, Martin Luther King Sr., and William Holmes Borders attempted to lecture the hostile audience about the thought process behind the decision that was made on March 6.
 The crowd began to turn into an angry mob and Lonnie King immediately called Dr. Martin Luther King Jr. to come to speak to the audience.
 Martin Luther King Jr. entered and would orate one of the greatest speeches he had ever given.
-Dr. King Jr. implored audience members to “resist the cancerous disease of disunity.”
-He stated, “If anyone breaks this contract, let it be the white man.”
+Dr. King Jr. implored audience members to "resist the cancerous disease of disunity."
+He stated, "If anyone breaks this contract, let it be the white man."

 Achievements

-The Atlanta Student Movement greatly impacted both racial tensions not only in Atlanta, but nationally.
-According to Bond, the sit-ins saw 'black property owners put up bond which probably amounted to $100,000" to get sit-in demonstrators released from jail'.
+The Atlanta Student Movement greatly impacted racial tensions not only in Atlanta but also across the nation.
+According to Bond, the sit-ins saw "Black property owners put up a bond which probably amounted to $100,000" to get sit-in demonstrators released from jail.
 The sit-ins also helped to engage American youth, bringing a younger generation of leaders to the fore and [generating] intense press coverage".
 In mainstream news, an ABC program showed Atlanta "as the city where, in the programs title, 'It Can Be Done', referring to the city's reputation for inter-racial cooperation".

 Overall, the "disruption caused by sit-ins" organized by the Atlanta Student Movement "inspired the effort to desegregate peacefully", as well as aiding in creating "a political crisis for candidates during the presidential election campaign".